garciasaaib/garciasaaib/README.md

 <h1 align="center">Hi 👋, I'm Adrian Garcia</h1>
+<h3 align="center">A passionate JavaScript Developer from México</h3>

-<h3 align="center">I’m a Full-Stack Developer with 3 years of experience.
+  I’m a Full-Stack Developer with 3 years of experience.
 I enjoy being involved in the project both technical and management.
 I have knowledge of UI wire-framing and Data Bases.
 Recognized for being disciplined and self-taught.
 My latest learning topics were React Native for mobile development and Scrum.
 I am currently interested in adding Java and Azure to my path.
-My current goal is to become into a Tech Lead.</h3>
+My current goal is to become into a Tech Lead.

 🔭  I’m currently working on my portfolio